 It is true that various civil justice systems have the power (and arguably should have) to end the life of another human being, but it is never done to an innocent human being who has not provoked it.
 What do we call the act of one person or people ending the life of another human being?
 Well, we generally call it murder.

 Let’s be clear – we’re not simply talking about killing.
 It’s important to distinguish between simply killing and murder.
 Though there are obvious similarities between murder and killing, murder does not simply mean to kill.
-For example, if someone were to break into a house, and the resident in self-defense were to kill the assailant, the resident would not be guilty of murder.
+For example, if someone were to break into a house, and the resident in self-defense was to kill the assailant, the resident would not be guilty of murder.
 The resident is guilty of nothing – he is wholly innocent since all he’s doing is protecting his own life and that of his family.
-It is the assailant who has instigate the exchange and was he to kill the resident, it is he who would then be guilty of murder.
+It is the assailant who has instigated the exchange and was he to kill the resident, it is he who would then be guilty of murder.

 It is the same with civil law – some states have implemented the judicial power of capital punishment for extremely dangerous criminals who are a threat to its citizens.
 Though some may argue that this also should be impermissible, we can all agree that this is fairly different also in terms of being defined as murder, since the state has not instigated the conflict.
 It’s clear that not all killing is murder.
 What differentiates murder from killing is that murder is an act of aggression without adequate instigation by the victim and proper justification by the agent(s) carrying it out.
 Killing can be done to exact justice.
 Murder implies ill intent and cannot be justified!

-Since a human being, in whatever stage of development (embryo, fetus or baby) has done nothing to instigate a conflict, the abortion of that life means ending of the life of an innocent human being.
+Since a human being, in whatever stage of development (embryo, fetus or baby) has done nothing to instigate a conflict, the abortion of that life means ending the life of an innocent human being.
 In fact, generally (unless a pregnancy is the result of rape) the catalyst for the pregnancy and the human life is the mother herself.
 Now, is this killing that can (with the possible exception of the rare occasions in which the mother’s health is in jeopardy) be understood to be something that is being done in self-defense?
 Not at all.
 In the vast majority of cases, abortions are not the result of any possible health crisis of the mother.
 It’s fairly easy, therefore, to establish that abortion is ending an innocent life of a human being and is generally not in self-defense.
 Thus, abortion qualifies as murder – the taking of the life of an innocent human being.

 And so we have to ask – is it right to take the life of an innocent human being?
 Under normal circumstance, the easy answer to that question is a resounding ‘No!’ and since we’ve already established abortion is the taking of an innocent human being, the conclusion logically follows that it is wrong to do so.
 In fact, the logic of the argument is undeniable (If the premises of the syllogism are true, the conclusion follows logically):